shantanu-777/Sales-Insights-/README.md

 # Sales Insights

 ### Here I have uploaded my Power BI sales insights project.
 If you want to practice it just download or clone it.
-Thank you :)
 <br/>

+Sales Insights is a data analysis project focused on extracting meaningful business insights from raw sales data.
+I worked with multiple datasets, including customer, product, transaction, and market data.
+Using Python (Pandas, NumPy) for data cleaning and preprocessing, I ensured data accuracy and consistency.
+Then, I created interactive dashboards in Power BI to visualize key performance indicators like monthly sales trends, regional sales distribution, and top-performing products.
+The project helps stakeholders make data-driven decisions by presenting clear and actionable insights.